The issue of homelessness can be a very serious one, and even a wealthy country like the Netherlands has its fair share of homeless folks.

 In most cases, they can help you with an official address so you can receive benefits.
 If you have children with you, make sure to ask them about the costs associated with childcare because childcare for homeless people is usually not free.

 Homeless in the Netherlands?
-First things first!
+Here’s some advice!

 Find a safe place to stay